ZIP Archive

 |---|---|---|

-| .ZIP vs .7Z | Compression ratio 7z's LZMA2 algorithm achieves 30-70% better compression than ZIP's DEFLATE, particularly on text, code, and repetitive data.
-ZIP's advantage is compatibility, not compression efficiency. | 7Z wins |
+| .ZIP vs .7Z | Compression ratio vs compatibility 7z's LZMA2 algorithm achieves 30-70% better compression than ZIP's DEFLATE on text and code, especially in solid mode where cross-file redundancy is exploited.
+ZIP wins on compatibility — every OS opens it natively. | 7Z wins |

-| .ZIP vs .TAR.GZ | Random access extraction ZIP stores each file independently with its own local header, enabling extraction of individual files without processing the entire archive.
-TAR.GZ requires sequential reading through all preceding entries. | ZIP wins |
+| .ZIP vs .TAR.GZ | Random access vs Unix metadata ZIP stores each file independently, enabling extraction of any single file without processing the entire archive.
+TAR.GZ preserves Unix permissions, symlinks, and ownership that ZIP discards, making it the standard for Linux source distribution. | Draw |

 Technical reference